Convex monotone semigroups and their generators with respect to $\Gamma$-convergence: Introduction

 for all $f\in\Ck$ such that the previous limit exists, see Theorem~\ref{thm:I}.
 For instance, in case of the Trotter--Kato formula, the choice $I(t):=e^{tA_1}e^{tA_2}$ yields a semigroup with generator $A=A_1+A_2$.
-The present framework extends previous results that are either based on norm convergence, see Blessing and Kupper~\cite{BK22+}, or monotone convergence, see~\cite{Nisio76, NR21, DKN20,BEK21, FKN23}.
-Furthermore, if the limit semigroup $(S(t))_{t\geq 0}$ satisfies the comparison principle, the limit in equation~\eqref{eq:intro} does not depend on the choice of the convergent subsequence and thus the convergence holds without choosing a subsequence.
+Since all limits in the present framework are taken w.r.t. the mixed topology, this work extends previous results that are either based on norm convergence, see Blessing and Kupper~\cite{BK23}, or monotone convergence, see~\cite{Nisio76, NR21, DKN20,BEK21, FKN23}.
+A priori, the limit in equation~\eqref{eq:intro} only exists for a subsequence and the derivative $I'(0)f$ can only be computed for smooth functions.
+Hence, in order to apply the approximation results from Section~\ref{sec:approx}, we introduce the so-called approximation set, see Theorem~\ref{thm:approx}.
+We further identify explicit conditions such that the semigroup $(S(t))_{t\geq 0}$ is uniquely determined by $I'(0)f$, see Theorem~\ref{thm:I3}.
+In particular, the limit in equation~\eqref{eq:intro} does not depend on the choice the sequence $(h_n)_{n\in\N}$ and different approximation schemes with the same infinitesimal behaviour lead to the same semigroup.

-In Section~\ref{sec:examples}, the abstract results are illustrated with several examples.
-In Subsection~\ref{sec:control}, we show that dynamic stochastic optimal control problems can be approximated by iterating corresponding static control problems over deterministic controls.
-Moreover, the study of the so-called symmetric Lipschitz set yields a regularity result for the corresponding PDE even in the degenerate case.
-In Subsection~\ref{sec:infdim}, we extend the previous approximation result to an infinite-dimensional setting.
-In Subsection~\ref{sec:wasserstein}, we show that non-parametric Wasserstein perturbations of transition semigroups asymptotically coincide with perturbations which have a finite-dimensional parameter space.
-As a byproduct, we recover the Talagrand $T_2$ inequality for the normal distribution.
+In Section~\ref{sec:examples}, we explain how the abstract results can be applied in different examples.\ In Subsection~\ref{sec:control}, we show that stochastic optimal control problems can be approximated by using piecewise constant controls and a discrete noise.
+Moreover, an explicit computation of the so-called symmetric Lipschitz set yields a regularity result for the corresponding fully nonlinear PDE.
+In Subsection~\ref{sec:infdim}, we extend the previous approximation result to an infinite-dimensional setting.\ In Subsection~\ref{sec:wasserstein}, we show that non-parametric Wasserstein perturbations of transition semigroups asymptotically coincide with perturbations which have a finite-dimensional parameter space.\ As a byproduct, we recover the Talagrand $T_2$ inequality for the normal distribution.